harshthakur066/Face-Detection/README.md

-# SmartBrain-api - v2
+# Face-Detection
-Final project for Udemy course

 1. Clone this repo
 2. Run `npm install`
 3. Run `npm start`
-4. You must add your own API key in the `controllers/image.js` file to connect to Clarifai API.
+4. You must add your own API key in the `face-detection-api/controllers/image.js` file to connect to Clarifai API.

 You can grab Clarifai API key [here](https://www.clarifai.com/)